 HPDS is an interdisciplinary team at Stanford University with expertise in architecture, structural and materials engineering, human-computer interaction, psychology, environmental behavior, and security, privacy and law.
-We are collaborating to generate new knowledge regarding aspects of the built environment that promote both environmental sustainability and occupant performance and wellbeing.
+We are collaborating to generate new knowledge regarding aspects of the built environment that promote both environmental sustainability and occupant wellbeing.
 With our insights, we hope to develop a building information platform and digital and physical adaptations that can easily be employed in building design and management.

 Pilot experiments administered through online surveys derived statistically significant links between built features, sense of belonging and self-efficacy.
 Ongoing studies are exploring environmental behavior, privacy concerns, and transitions between working at home and in the office.